jyotirmaya16/CROP-Prediction-Project/README.md

 **Future Server-Level Developments:**
 Ongoing server-level iterations will focus on refining the prediction model, introducing advanced machine learning algorithms, and expanding the server-level feature set based on user feedback.

-**Join me in ushering in a new era of sustainable and informed agriculture through this innovative server-level project!** 🌱💻

 #DataScience #AgricultureTech #Python #LogisticRegression #WebDevelopment #ServerLevel #DataDrivenDecisions